screensavers-club/argos-docs/docs/hardware/assembly-guide/removing-supports.md

 # Removing Supports

 Once the model is done printing, the first step is always to remove the supports.
-Bring along your **pliers** and read on to begin.
+You will need your **pliers**.

 ### Removal Of Support Structures

-:::tip Be Careful!
+:::danger Be Careful!
-The material can be sharp and so it is recommended to wear gloves or to be cautious when removing the structure.
+The material can be sharp, becareful not to cut yourself.
 :::

 1. First, pop out the flimsier supports found at the bottom of the main body case.